 He also is pro-business and disagreed with the projected shortfalls of the tax cut legislation.

-Page 5 of 9 - “I am for the little guy,” he said, “small government and low taxes.”
+“I am for the little guy,” he said, “small government and low taxes.”

 Kansas State Representative District 75